DaGenix/netrange/libnetrangemerge/README.md

 ## Minimum Rust version policy

-libnetrangemerge was developed rustc 1.51 and likely works with earlier versions as well.
+libnetrangemerge supports rustc 1.45 and later.

 The minimum supported rustc version may be bumped with minor revisions.